-Subject to Section IV, at the latest six months before the review meeting, each Contracting Party shall submit its national report pursuant to Article 5 of the Convention both to the co-ordinator of the country group to which it has been assigned and to the Secretariat of the review meeting for circulation to all Contracting Parties and Rapporteurs.
+Subject to Section IV, at the latest six months before the Review Meeting, each Contracting Party shall submit its National Report pursuant to Article 5 of the Convention to the Secretariat of the Review Meeting for circulation to all Contracting Parties, Country Group Co-ordinators and Rapporteurs.

-A time limit of two months before the review meeting is set for the receipt of questions and comments by the Contracting Parties concerned and by the relevant group co-ordinator.
-After that time, the group co-ordinator will pass on to each group member a compilation of the questions raised and comments made on each national report by members of the group and by other Contracting Parties wishing to comment in writing at this stage.
+A time limit of three months before the Review Meeting is set for the receipt of questions and comments by the Contracting Parties concerned and by the relevant Country Group Co-ordinator.
+Contracting Parties should make every effort to comply with this time limit, in the common interest of an orderly and productive review process.
+After that time, the group co-ordinator will pass on to each group member a compilation of the questions raised and comments made on each National Report by members of the group and by other Contracting Parties wishing to comment in writing at this stage.
 The co-ordinator will also pass this compilation to the Rapporteur of the group and to the other group co-ordinators, who will distribute it to their group members.
+The Country Group Co-ordinator should provide the compilation of questions and comments to the Contracting Parties two months prior to the Review Meeting.